cino/cino.github.io/content/2024/11-17-private-api-gateway-with-dns/index.md

 {{< image src="1-api-gateway-lambda.png" alt="API Gateway with Lambda" >}}

-Now when you'd like to add your own custom DNS on a public API Gateway you can do so by creating a custom domain name and using Route 53 to point to the API Gateway endpoint (you can leverage the custom domain feature on api gateway natively [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html)).
+Now when you'd like to add your own custom DNS on a public API Gateway you can do so by creating a custom domain name and using Route 53 to point to the API Gateway endpoint (you can leverage the [custom domain feature on api](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html)).
 This would look like:

 {{< image src="2-api-gateway-lambda-dns.png" alt="API Gateway with Lambda and Custom DNS" >}}